-At Our Lady of the Angels' Catholic Primary School, priority is given to the Religious Education budget for the purchase of resources to support best teaching practice and iconology to reflect the charisms of our school.
-Teachers are provided with ongoing professional development regarding access to Resource Link, with the intention of assisting them to engage students with a broad range of quality Religious Education resources.
+At OLA, priority is given through the Religious Education budget for the purchase of resources to support best teaching practice and iconology to reflect the charisms of our school.
+Teachers are provided with ongoing professional development, with the intention of assisting them to engage students with a broad range of quality Religious Education resources.
 Informed by current practice, teachers are encouraged to identify resourcing requirements to enrich the Religious Education program and priority is given to funding these needs.

 Priority has been given to professional development for all teaching staff so that they may assist students when accessing mandated scripture and comprehending 'Three Worlds of the Text'.
-A range of quality online resources including BCE Ways to Pray calendar, BCE Learning bytes, Bible Gateway and At One Altar are utilised by staff to engage and enhance student learning.
+A range of quality online resources including BCE Ways to Pray calendar, Bible Gateway and At One Altar are utilised by staff to engage and enhance student learning.